StoneStepsInc/zlib-nuget/README.md

-zLib may be built with CMake, but it is configured such that using `--prefix` with `cmake --install` fails to copy build artifacts into the specified location and instead forces the the protected `C:\Program Files\` directory to be used.
+zLib may be built with CMake, but it is configured such that using `--prefix` with `cmake --install` fails to copy build artifacts into the specified location and instead forces the protected `C:\Program Files\` directory to be used.
 In addition to this, release builds are not configured to generate debug symbols.

-Because of the issues above, `nmake` is used to build zLib libraries, as it is simpler to maintain, sompared to patching CMake files.
+Because of the issues above, `nmake` is used to build zLib libraries, as it is simpler to maintain, compared to patching CMake files.
 If you would like to build zLib via CMake, following commands may be used to build all configurations.